fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 Our pausable timer problem contains examples of both Behaviors and Events.
 The connection and close events are both discrete values over time.
-The number of current websocket connections is a continuous value over time.
+The number of current connections is a continuous value over time.
 The former have last occurrences.
 The latter has a current value.
 The most precise definition of these things would treat them as different types.